-2. This is the 16th International Highland Cattle Virtual Show which will be organised and run by the Highland Cattle Breeders Group on Facebook.
+2. This is the Highland Cattle Virtual Show

-3. The Highland Cattle Breeders Group shall be sole arbiter of the entries.
+3. The Virtual Show shall be sole arbiter of the entries.
 The Highland Breeders Group reserves the right to reject any entry and its decision in this respect will be final and may not be appealed.

-4. Entries are invited from Highland Cattle owners who are members of their National Highland Cattle Society or Association as recognised by the Highland Cattle Society.
-An exception applies to entries into Classes 18, 19 and 20, which is open to all.
+4. Entries are invited from Highland Cattle owners who are members of all Highland Cattle Society.

 6. The exhibitor must be the owner of any animal entered in Classes 1-17.